آخر الأخبار

 Tandy Takes the Helm of Welsh Rugby in a Series of High-Profile Coaching Changes

-So the Welsh Rugby Union just announced that Tandy's gonna be leading Wales into the 2027 World Cup down in Australia.
-He starts September 1st.
-The guy's 45 and was part of Gatland's crew during that Lions tour a few years back.
-Now he's got his work cut out for him trying to turn things around after Wales finally snapped that brutal 18-game losing streak.
+The Welsh Rugby Union just announced that Tandy will be leading Wales into the 2027 World Cup in Australia.
+He starts on September 1st.
+The 45-year-old was part of Gatland’s coaching staff during the British & Irish Lions tour a few years back.
+Now he’s got his work cut out for him, trying to turn things around after Wales finally snapped that brutal 18-game losing streak.

-The WRU boss, Abi Tierney, said Tandy was the clear choice after they went through all the candidates.
+WRU boss Abi Tierney said Tandy was the clear choice after they went through all the candidates.
 She called it a big deal for their long-term plans.
-Tandy seems pretty stoked about it too, saying it's a huge honor and all that.
-He's especially pumped about working with some of the younger guys coming up through the system.
-Sounds like they're hoping he can bring some fresh energy to the team.
+Tandy seems pretty stoked about it too, saying it’s a huge honor.
+He’s especially excited about working with the younger players coming through the system.
+The hope is that he can bring fresh energy to the team.

-Big news in Super Rugby Pacific - the Chiefs just named Jono Gibbes as their new head coach starting in 2026.
-The guy's got serious rugby cred, having played for the All Blacks and then coaching all over Europe with teams like Leinster and Clermont.
-He's been working as an assistant with the Chiefs already, so he knows the squad pretty well.
+Over in Super Rugby Pacific, the Chiefs just named Jono Gibbes as their new head coach starting in 2026.
+The former All Black has serious rugby credentials, having coached across Europe with teams like Leinster and Clermont.
+He’s already been working as an assistant with the Chiefs, so he knows the squad well.

-So Uzair Cassiem, that South African number eight, just landed a one-year contract with Oyonnax over in France's Pro D2.
-Funny thing is, they first said he was signing with Nice in the Nationale league, but I guess that didn't stick.
-Meanwhile, there's this wild swap happening between Benetton in the URC and Queensland Reds from Super Rugby - four Aussie players are heading to Italy for short stints.
-Josh Flook's the big name in that bunch, packing his bags for three months in Treviso.
-Kinda random how these deals come together sometimes.
+Player movement continues to shake things up.
+Uzair Cassiem, the South African number eight, just signed a one-year deal with Oyonnax in France’s Pro D2.
+Interestingly, he was initially linked with a move to Nice in the Nationale league, but that fell through.
+Meanwhile, a quirky swap is taking place between Benetton in the URC and the Queensland Reds: four Australians are heading to Treviso for short stints.
+The biggest name is Josh Flook, who’s off to Italy for three months.

-And over in the States, the New England Free Jacks' Paula Balekana just got named MLR Player of the Year.
-The dude was unstoppable—15 tries in 14 games and a huge part of why the Free Jacks took home the title.
-Not bad for a season's work.
+And in the United States, the New England Free Jacks’ Paula Balekana was named MLR Player of the Year.
+He racked up 15 tries in 14 games and played a huge role in helping the Free Jacks secure the title.

 عن الكاتب